-Last week Denise and I had guests over.
+One night last holiday season, Denise and I had guests over.
 Our pal Buster greeted the family as they arrived.
 Then, as everyone said hello to one another, Buster took advantage of the distraction to help himself to several pieces of salami from the cheese tray.
 It would have been the perfect crime if he were a true Labrador who swallows without chewing, but he was busted as a result of his smacking lips.

 Buster was unharmed, and fortunately the guests were still willing to snack on the cheese tray.
 However, a combination of parties, special meals, and guests presents a singular holiday pattern, which sets dogs up for massive dietary indiscretion.
 I have treated dogs that have consumed entire turkeys, whole hams, and other varied and sundry feasts from the table or the trash.
 Some of these dogs have developed severe gastrotintestinal upset.
 Others have come down with pancreatitis and hemorrhagic gastroenteritis, both of which are potentially life threatening.
 Keep an eye on the dog, the food, and the trash during special meals.

 3. Inedible holiday items -- which the dog eats

 I also see an uptick in gastrointestinal foreign bodies during the holiday season.
 In case you didn't already know, dogs are silly creatures and they eat the darnedest things.
 I have treated dogs for eating ornaments, wrapping paper, ribbons, and all other manner of holiday-related items.
 My personal favorite was the Labrador (of course) puppy who consumed an entire string of Christmas lights.
 Believe it or not, the lights passed through his GI system and he did not require surgery.